Fun and Easy Bullet Journal Doodles

 Plant Doodles

-However, when you start plant-themed Bullet Journal setup, it might get difficult to keep coming up with different plant types, especially if you’re not really a plant person like I am not.
+However, when you start a plant-themed Bullet Journal setup, it might get difficult to keep coming up with different plant types, especially if you’re not really a plant person like I am not.

 So a great idea is to create a collection of plant doodles, so later you can just look back at it.
 It will make your plant-themed setup so much easier.